Sedimentation of spheroids in Newtonian fluids with spatially varying viscosity: Results and illustrative examples

 \subsubsection{Translation dynamics}

-Fig.~\ref{fig:Translation_Y} shows the spheroid’s translation trajectories for the case when the force and viscosity gradient are perpendicular to each other.
-Two different dynamics occur depending on whether the spheroid obtains a stable orientation or not.
-In Fig.~\ref{fig:Translation_Y}(a) when the particle has a stable orientation ($A_R =5$), the particle at long times will move in a straight, diagonal line – i.e., sediment downwards and also have a component along the viscosity gradient direction.
+Fig.~\ref{fig:Translation_Y} shows the spheroid’s translation trajectories for the case when the force and viscosity gradient are perpendicular to each other for both prolate and oblate spheroids.
+For both these spheroids, when the particle has a stable orientation ($A_R =5$), the particle at long times will move in a straight, diagonal line – i.e., sediment downwards and also have a component along the viscosity gradient direction.
 This diagonal motion qualitatively looks similar to the motion when the spheroid is in a constant viscosity fluid \citep{Leal2007}.
-However, in a constant viscosity fluid, the angle of motion is determined by the particle’s initial angle, whereas in this case, all particles will eventually move with the same trajectory, regardless of starting angle (see Fig.~\ref{fig:Translation_Y}(a)).
+However, in a constant viscosity fluid, the angle of motion is determined by the particle’s initial angle, whereas in this case, all particles will eventually move with the same trajectory, regardless of starting angle.

-Conversely, in Fig.~\ref{fig:Translation_Y} (b) when the particle is at an aspect ratio that does not have a steady orientation, the particle will tumble throughout its sedimentation.
-In this case, the particle’s motion will sediment in the gravity direction, but its trajectory will oscillate in the viscosity gradient direction (1-direction), with the oscillation period scaling with the tumbling time.